 If you have a condition of the spine that makes it impossible for you to work and earn a living, you may qualify for Social Security Disability benefits.
 The Social Security Administration (SSA) has two programs, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 Both these programs have strict medical criteria that must be met, and you must have a condition that will leave you unable to work for a year or longer, or that is expected to end in your death.

-There are dozens of spinal disorders, and many of these conditions are specifically listed in the SSA medical guide, which is called the Blue Book.
+There are dozens of spinal disorders, and many of these conditions are specifically listed in the SSA's medical guide, which is called the Blue Book.
 There are many conditions that qualify for disability benefits.
-Even if your condition itself isn’t specifically listed in the Blue Book, you still may qualify for benefits using a medical-vocational allowance or the residual functional capacity (RFC).
+And, even if your condition itself is not specifically listed in the Blue Book, you still may qualify for benefits using a Medical-Vocational Allowance or the Residual Functional Capacity (RFC).

 What Spine Disorders Qualify For Disability Benefits?

-In the Blue Book listing 1.00, which is for Musculoskeletal Disorders, spine disorders can be found.
+Spine disorders can be found in the Blue Book listing 1.00, which is for Musculoskeletal Disorders.
 Musculoskeletal disorders can be congenital or acquired, and might include amputations, deformities or other abnormalities.
 These disorders may include any of the following: